nickmellor/ci-monitor/README.rst

 Install Python 3.5 or greater

-After adding Python to PATH (environment variable),
+After adding Python to PATH (environment variable), in project root:

 pip install -r requirements.txt

 There are libraries that may require a C compiler in order for them to install correctly.
-In Python, this is a pain point when you're installing Python packages in Windows.
+In Python, this is still sometimes a pain point when you're installing Python packages in Windows.

 If there are errors, see this article: